dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * In the `"default"` route template, the `culture` route parameter is to the left of `controller`, so changes to `controller` won't invalidate `culture`.
 * In the `"blog"` route template, the `culture` route parameter is considered to be to the right of `controller`, which appears in the required values.

-## Configuring endpoint metadata
+## Configure endpoint metadata

-The following links provide information on configuring endpoint metadata:
+The following links provide information on how to configure endpoint metadata:

 * [Enable Cors with endpoint routing](xref:security/cors#enable-cors-with-endpoint-routing)
 * [IAuthorizationPolicyProvider sample](https://github.com/dotnet/AspNetCore/tree/release/3.1/src/Security/samples/CustomPolicyProvider) using a custom `[MinimumAgeAuthorize]` attribute